dulanmalinda/MCDA-mcp/README.md

 ## Available Functions

-The following MCP tools are available for multi-criteria decision analysis (MCDA) using the PROMETHEE and AHP methods.
-Each tool is implemented as an asynchronous function within the `FastMCP` framework, accepting structured input and returning results or error messages in a dictionary.
+The following MCP tools are available for multi-criteria decision analysis (MCDA).

 ### PROMETHEE Methods